Water 101 Workshop: The Basics and Beyond

-Taught by some of the leading policy and legal experts in the state, the one-day workshop is scheduled for Thursday, February 20 and will also cover the latest on the most compelling issues in California water.
+Taught by some of the leading policy and legal experts in the state, the one-day workshop was held Thursday, February 20 and covered the latest on the most compelling issues in California water.

 Optional One-Day Tour

-We will offer an optional one-day tour on Friday, February 21, in conjunction with the Water 101 Workshop that will highlight innovative and collaborative water partnerships, projects and programs.
-More information on planned stops is included below under Optional Tour Details.
+We also offered an optional one-day tour on Friday, February 21, in conjunction with the Water 101 Workshop that highlighted innovative and collaborative water partnerships, projects and programs.
+More information on tour stops is included below under Optional Tour Details.

 The annual workshop, held at McGeorge School of Law in Sacramento, is geared toward water resource industry staff, engineering and environmental firm personnel, city council members, county supervisors, legislators, legislative staff, press, advocates, attorneys, stakeholders, environmentalists, public interest organizations and water district directors.

 What attendees say about our Water 101 Workshop:

 “Great workshop.
 Loved it!
 Learned a lot and I feel inspired.”